ExpHP/thpages/static/content/anm/interpolation.md

 <a href="content/anm/img/th17modes.png"><img src="content/anm/img/th17modes.png" style="max-width: 100%;"></a>

-Modern touhou games have a common "interpolator" struct that is used by many things to create smooth motions and transitions.
+From [game-long=10] onwards, modern touhou games have a common "interpolator" struct that is used by many things to create smooth motions and transitions.
 For the modding scene in particular, these are notably used to implement all of the "change over time" instructions in both ECL and ANM (e.g. [ref=anm:scaleTime]).

 ## Simple easing functions